kyleturner/strangeloop/AndroidAppAssimilation.md

 ##Accounts

-Google Account, Twitter account, any account can be added here (for your app!)
+_Google Account, Twitter account, any account can be added here (for your app!)_

 * Register a service that knows how to give back an "authenticator"
 * Authenticator will extend "AbstractAccountAuthenticator"
+* LoginActivity
+* Token exchange protocol available, similar to OAuth, to validate the user later on

+##Contacts

+_Every contact has three sets of operations:_

+* base record (ACCOUNT_NAME, ACCOUNT_TYPE, SYNC1, SOURCE_ID) for name, type, and some artbitrary ID
+* email address
+* account profile (ex: A StrangeLoop profile)